Stone Soup 2021: Gathering Community, Nourishing Children

 On March 2, join us for our 2021 Stone Soup virtual event

-11:45 am: Join us for a Pre-Event Networking with President Emeritus, Anna Jo Haynes, and President, Pamela Harris
+11:45 am: Join us for a Pre-Event Networking with President Emeritus, Anna Jo Haynes, President, Pamela Harris, and our table sponsors and guests through Wonder— an online gathering place that will replicate our time spent drinking coffee and socializing in the lobby at the Curtis!

 12:15 – 1:00 pm: Experience an inside look at Mile High Early Learning programs